Jinwen-XU/ProjLib/README.md

 # ProjLib Toolkit

 A collection of tools that help you write LaTeX document.
-With `PLtoolkit` loaded, you no longer need to set up the theorem-like environments nor configure the appropriate multilingual settings.
+With `PLtoolkit` loaded, you no longer need to set up the theorem-like environments nor to manually configure the appropriate multilingual settings.
+In addition, a series of auxiliary functionalities are introduced.

 1. `PLamssim.sty`
     - Simulate some features of `amsart` in the standard classes